Jhon-crypt/capcha/README.md

 - Saves and reuses successful cookie profiles
 - Supports multiple runs with configurable options
 - Takes screenshots for debugging and verification
+- Cross-platform support for Linux, macOS, and Windows with appropriate user agents

 ## Prerequisites